80+ Things to Do this Fall in OKC - MetroFamily Magazine

 1900 N Shartel Ave, OKC

-Features a beverage garden, live music, family activities, sand volleyball, local artists, and shopping pop-up booths.
+Enjoy live music, family activities, sand volleyball, local artists and shopping at pop-up booths.
 Benefits the Mesta Park Neighborhood Association.
 Free to attend.
 Noon-6 p.m.

 more stories